-Plug-In Electric Vehicle (PEV) as Distributed Energy Resource (DER)
+Plug-In Electric Vehicle (PEV) as CA Rule 21 Distributed Energy Resource (DER)

 Use Case Summary

 The increased penetration of DER Systems (such as rooftop solar) is impacting the stability, reliability and efficiency of the power grid.
-Utilities are deploying technologies to mitigate these impacts including California Rule 21, which allows utilities to coordinate DER System’s response to grid conditions such as voltage and frequency.
+Utilities are deploying technologies and policies to mitigate these impacts including California Rule 21, which allows utilities to coordinate DER System’s response to grid conditions such as voltage and frequency.

 The penetration of PEV’s is likewise increasing, and in some cases also impacting power grid stability.
-The problem of increased PEV penetration can be part of the solution to increased DER penetration by treating PEV charging (and/or V2G) as a DER in addition to more traditional methods of managing PEV charging (and/or V2G) such as Demand Response (DR) and Flow Reservation (FR).
+The problem of increased PEV penetration can be part of the solution to increased DER penetration by treating PEV inverter capabilities as a DER in addition to more traditional methods of managing PEV charging (and/or V2G) such as Demand Response (DR) and Flow Reservation (FR).

 Use Case Detailed Narrative

 DER systems challenge traditional power system management.
-These increasing numbers of DER systems are also leading to pockets of high penetrations of these variable and uncoordinated sources of power that impact the stability, reliability, and efficiency of the power grid
+These increasing numbers of DER systems are also leading to pockets of high penetrations of these variable and uncoordinated sources of power that impact the stability, reliability, and efficiency of the power grid.

 At the same time, DER systems may be very powerful tools in managing the power system for reliability and efficiency.
 Current DER Systems can change the real power output, voltage levels, power factor, and other electrical characteristics, and can be used to improve the power system efficiency, so long as they operate within the capabilities of the DER system that they are managing and within the standard requirements for interconnecting the DER to the power system.

+Regulatory Precedence